DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 ADVERTISEMENT

-Nestlé said that it would not guide on 2025 until February but Barclays expect the 2025 OSG guide to be prudent at 2-3% growth with a UTOP margin of at least 16%.
+Nestlé noted that it would not guide on 2025 until February, but Barclays expects the 2025 OSG guide to be prudent, with 2-3% growth, with a UTOP margin of at least 16%.

-'Whilst prudence is good, it will mean on our updated estimates that 2025 will be a transitional year with the second consecutive year of negative EPS growth,' said Barclay's.
+‘Whilst prudence is good, it will mean on our updated estimates that 2025 will be a transitional year with the second consecutive year of negative EPS growth,’ noted Barclays.

 ‘Investors will need to look beyond 2025 and get comfortable that OSG and margins can meaningfully accelerate.’